 Founded in 1999 by an English teacher named Jack Ma, China’s Alibaba is a massive international business with many different arms.

 Like its U.S. counterpart, Amazon, Alibaba dabbles in a little bit of everything.
-Ecommerce, banking, technology, and cloud computing are just a few of the functions of Alibaba.
+Ecommerce, banking, technology, and cloud computing are just a few of its functions.

 This article breaks down the key info you need to know to understand and use Alibaba: